Grades

 Student teaching, practica, and special courses are graded as satisfactory or unsatisfactory ("S" or "U").
 "S" grades are equivalent to a “C” average or better.
 Other courses at the undergraduate level only may be taken under a pass or fail ("P" or "F") option.
 Pass or Fail (P/F) grades are not utilized for graduate courses.

 In computation of the required grade point average (GPA) for academic standing and conferral of a degree, the total number of quality points (grade points multiplied by course semester hour credits) is divided by the total number of semester hours for which letter grades are received (see the Grading System for grade points table above).
 All academic requirements tied to a specific grade average should be interpreted to mean the numerical average associated with that specific grade.
-Hence, the required “C average or better” is interpreted as “2.0 average or better.”
+Hence, the required “C average or better” is interpreted as a “2.0 average or better.”

 Coursework completed in any student classification (including non-degree) will be included in the undergraduate or graduate GPA as determined by the level of the course.